Step-by-Step Guide to Starting an Connecticut LLC in 2024

 As an LLC in Connecticut, you are required to file an annual report with the Secretary of State’s office.
 This report is due by the end of March each year and can be submitted online.
 It is important to note that failure to file this report on time may result in penalties or even dissolution of your LLC.

-The annual report includes basic information about your business such as its name, address, and registered agent.
+The annual report includes basic information including:

 In addition to filing annual reports, LLCs in Connecticut must also pay state and federal taxes.
 The due dates for these taxes vary depending on the type of tax being paid.
 For example, state sales tax is due monthly while federal income tax is due quarterly.